Faith and Immigration: Questions for Reflection

 “You shall not oppress a resident alien; you know the heart of an alien for you were aliens in the land of Egypt” (Ex 23:9)

 Concern for aliens is found throughout the Bible, particularly in the Hebrew scripture.
-The United Church of Christ has demonstrated a similar ongoing concern with immigration in the United States and with the well being of immigrants.
+In response to our Biblical duties, The United Church of Christ has demonstrated an interest in immigration and the wellbeing of immigrants.
 As early as 1981, General Synod 13 issued a Pronouncement, “Justice in Immigration,” which called for refugees and immigrants to be given constitutional and labor rights; declared opposition to sanctions against employers; urged penalties against exploitation; supported the granting of regular legal status to undocumented persons; and called for the church to support immigrants and refugees.

 Questions for Reflection:

-- How do the words of Scripture, the resolutions of General Synod and a critical reading of American history influence our opinion regarding immigration?
+- Reflect on Leviticus 19:33-34.
+How do the words of Scripture, the resolutions of General Synod and a critical reading of American history influence our opinion regarding immigration?